IFB Gaming

 2. Objective Data: Usability testing collects objective data, often through observations and metrics like task completion times and error rates.
 This data is valuable for making concrete improvements to the technology.

 3. Identification of Usability Issues: It is highly effective at identifying usability problems and bottlenecks in the user interface.
-This is critical for refining the user experience and optimizing tech use.
+This is critical for refining the user experience and optimising tech use.

 4. Iterative Improvement: Usability testing is well-suited for iterative design and development.
 It provides actionable feedback that can be used to make incremental enhancements to a tech product.